(5 minute read; 1027 words)

 It is God’s will that you be Spirit-filled—that is, filled with the teaching of His Word.

-When asked where to begin, Reverend Billy Graham said:
+When asked where to begin reading, the Reverend Billy Graham said —

-Read the Bible repeatedly, and let it change you:
+Read the Bible repeatedly, and let it change you through the help of the Holy Spirit:

 God will change you from the inside out—with a new heart, a new way of thinking, new actions, new Christlike character, a new identity in Christ and a new way of living.